 Often the first sign of a drain field or septic tank issue is the smell.
 If you’re catching whiffs of sewage either inside your home or outside in the yard, it means something isn’t flowing properly and some repair work is necessary to resolve the problem.

 Note that any one of these signs by themselves may indicate a simple clog or excess water use.
-But if you’re noticing all the signs together, it’s time to call in a professional before the situation gets out of hand.
+But if you’re noticing all the signs, it’s time to call a professional before the situation gets out of hand.

 Avoid high septic system repair costs with preventative maintenance